Five-year Medicine (A100/A10L) Selection Process (for 2020 entry)

-- Two minutes to read the instructions outside the station
+- One minute to read the instructions outside the station

-- In the first station you enter you will be asked 'ice-breaker' questions for three minutes.
-All applicants are asked the same questions during the three minutes, this is an opportunity for you prepare for the assessments.
-The answers to the 'icebreaker' questions are not part of the MMI assessments
+- In the first station you enter you will be asked 'ice-breaker' questions for two minutes.
+All applicants are asked the same questions and the answers are not scored

-- After three minutes, the assessment for that station starts - lasting five minutes
+- After two minutes, the assessment for that station starts and lasts for five minutes

-- Two minutes to exit the station and read the instructions outside the next station
+- There is one minute to exit the station and read the instructions outside the next station

-- You will continue to move around the stations, having two minutes to read the instructions outside the stations and five minutes in each station.
+- You will continue to move around the stations, having one minute to read the instructions outside the stations and five minutes in each station.